Graphical Analysis In Exercises 9–12, state whether each standard... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The null hypothesis (H0) is a statement that there is no effect or no difference, and it serves as the default assumption in hypothesis testing.
-Researchers aim to gather evidence against H0 to support an alternative hypothesis (H1).
-The decision to reject or fail to reject H0 is based on the comparison of the test statistic to critical values, which define the rejection region.
+The null hypothesis is a statement that there is no effect or no difference, and it serves as the default assumption in hypothesis testing.
+Researchers aim to gather evidence against the null hypothesis to support an alternative hypothesis.
+In this context, rejecting the null hypothesis indicates that the observed data is statistically significant.

 Recommended video: